denoland/docs/deploy/manual/security.md

+---
-# Security and responsible disclosure
+title: "Security and responsible disclosure"
+---

 We consider the security of our systems, and all data controlled by those systems a top priority.
 No matter how much effort we put into system security,